benigne811/kigali_directory_app/README.md

 └── main_shell.dart
 ```

-This structure separates responsibilities and keeps the project organized.
+This modular structure helps separate concerns and keep the project organized.

 ---